 Safer holiday plants for pets to place around the house instead at Christmas time include:

 Other Tips to Keep Kitty Out of the Christmas Tree

-- Barricade the Christmas tree with baby gates.
-They’re lightweight and easy to move.
+- Barricade the Christmas tree with baby gates or pet gates.
+They're lightweight and easy to move.
 And they can be folded up and stored beneath beds between Christmases.

 - Instead of a big tree, hang a small artificial tree upside down from the ceiling beyond the reach of your cat's vertical jump.

-- Spray the tree with citrus oil or place orange or lemon peels on waterproof dishes below the tree skirt.
+- Place orange or lemon peels on waterproof dishes below the tree skirt.
 Many cats will be deterred by the smell.

 "And some cats don't like the smell of pine," Kratt says.
 "There's no perfect solution.
 So I recommend trying to train your cat to stay away from it altogether.
 Training goes a long way with cats and Christmas trees."

 A version of this article first appeared in Happy Paws Fall/Winter 2019.